The 15 Best B2B Customer Support Software in 2025: Free & Paid Options

 Unified business communication

-The platform's 100ms interface means your team can work through customer requests without the lag that plagues traditional support tools.
+The platform's clean, uncluttered interface runs at 100ms, so your team can work through customer requests without the lag that plagues traditional support tools.
 Every customer message appears instantly in Plain's unified inbox, regardless of whether it came from Slack Connect, Teams, email, or your product's built-in support forms.

-Plain's AI capabilities are designed to augment your team rather than replace human judgment.
-The platform automatically triages incoming requests, drafts contextual responses based on your knowledge base and past conversations, and summarizes lengthy threads so your team can get up to speed instantly.
+Plain's AI is designed to augment your team rather than replace human judgment.
+Automatic triage, contextual response drafts from your knowledge base, and thread summarization so your team gets up to speed instantly.

 Plain customers report 30–50% faster response times and up to 40% lower costs compared to traditional support tools, with an average 42% reduction in response times.